witnessmenow/ESP32-Cheap-Yellow-Display/TROUBLESHOOTING.md

 - If nothing else worked, your CYD could be faulty.
 Contact the seller.

 ## Cannot upload
-- On Ubuntu and flavors disable or uninstall service `brltty`
+- On Ubuntu and flavors disable or uninstall service `brltty` and make sure user is in group `dialout`